nicoleolv/coe332-sp24/homework03/README.md

   ```python
   pytest
   ```
-6. Now we want to build an image using our Dockerfile, so run this command:
+6. Now you want to build an image using our Dockerfile, so run this command:
    ```python
    docker build -t <dockerhubusername>/<code>:<version> .
    ```